 Microchip Information

-After finalizing your adoption, Petstablished will email you a link to create an account and access your pet's vital information, including digital medical records, microchip number, and adoption documents.
-Follow the link, set a password, and log in to view and update your pet's details anytime, ensuring you're always informed and organized.
+After finalizing your adoption, Petstablished will email you a link to create an account and access your pet's vital information, including microchip number and adoption documents.
+Follow the link, set a password, and log in to view and update your pet's details anytime.

 Viewing Microchip Info & Creating Your Account: